mandemeskel/code2040App/README.md

 # My CODE2040 Technical Assessment
-Visit the site I created to solve the problems in the assessment here: https://mandemeskel.github.io/code2040App/
+Visit the site I created to solve the problems in the assessment here: https://mandemeskel.github.io/code2040App/ You can't make the API calls necessary to see the site working because the site is hosted securely, HTTPS, while the API is using HTTP.
+This discrepancy makes modern browsers panic; modern browsers deny all requests to insecure, HTTP, resources while in a secure, HTTPS, environment, regardless of CORS, cross-origin resource sharing.
+However, you can still enjoy the magic of CSS3, just can't make API calls.

-This was fun, I enjoyed using AngularJS for this.
+This was fun; I enjoyed using AngularJS.
-Some would say this was over engineered - I am one of those people - but this was fun - did I say that already? - and relaxing.
+Some would say this was over engineered - I'm one of those people that would say that - but this was fun - did I say that already? - and relaxing.

-The assessment was centered around making a call to their API to get a the problem and sending the solution back to their API for validation.
+The assessment was centered around making a call to an API to get a problem and sending the solution back to the API for validation.

 # Stack: <br/>